BoraKaraaa/UnityDialogueSystemTMP/README.md

 ![dialogueSpecificSO](https://user-images.githubusercontent.com/72511237/211653686-131c880c-dfed-4471-b485-ba2069a18744.PNG)

-And there is another part for specific values for dialogues (working like dictionaries) Select specific sentences index and the value you want=
+And there is another part for specific values for dialogues (working like dictionaries) Select specific sentences index and the value you want <br />